Algebraic Geometry over $C^\infty$-rings: -stacks C∞-stacks

-\begin{rem} Behrend and Xu \cite[Def.~2.15]{BeXu} use `$C^\iy$-stack' to mean something different, a geometric stack over the site $(\Man,{\cal J}_\Man)$ of manifolds without boundary with Grothendieck topology ${\cal J}_\Man$ given by open covers.
+\begin{rem} Behrend and Xu \cite[Def.~2.15]{BeXu} use `$C^\iy$-stack' to mean something different, a stack $X$ over the site\I{site} $(\Man,\cJ_\Man)$ of manifolds with Grothendieck topology\I{Grothendieck topology} $\cJ_\Man$ associated to the Grothendieck pretopology\I{Grothendieck pretopology} $\cP\cJ_\Man$ given by open covers, such that there exists a surjective representable submersion $\pi:\bar U\ra X$ from some manifold $U$.
 These are also called `smooth stacks' or `differentiable stacks' in \cite{BeXu,Hein,Metz,Nooh}.
-We will write $\ManSta$ for the 2-category of geometric stacks on~$(\Man,{\cal J}_\Man)$.
+The quotient $[V/G]$ of a manifold $V$ by a Lie group $G$ is an example of a differentiable stack.
+By Zung's linearization theorem \cite[Th.~2.3]{Zung}, a differentiable stack $\cX$ with proper diagonal is Zariski locally equivalent to such a quotient $[V/G]$ with $G$ compact.
+Our $C^\iy$-stacks are a far larger class of more singular objects than the differentiable stacks of~\cite{BeXu,Hein,Metz,Nooh}. \end{rem}